 “We continue to advocate for the decriminalization and legalization of marijuana.
 This bipartisan bill will provide localities the resources they need to expunge drug charges that continue to hold back Americans, disproportionately people of color, from employment, housing, and other opportunities,” said Congresswoman Alexandria Ocasio-Cortez (D-NY).

 “Having been both a public defender and a prosecutor.
-I have seen first-hand how cannabis law violations can foreclose a lifetime of opportunities ranging from employment to education to housing,” said Rep. Dave Joyce (R-OH.
+I have seen first-hand how cannabis law violations can foreclose a lifetime of opportunities ranging from employment to education to housing,” said Joyce.
 “The collateral damage caused by these missed opportunities is woefully underestimated and has impacted entire families, communities, and regional economies.”

 “This bipartisan effort represents the growing consensus to reform marijuana policies.
 In a manner that addresses the harms inflicted by prohibition,” said National Organization for the Reform of Marijuana Laws (NORML) Political Director Justin Strekal.
 “It provides cash assistance for state and localities that are wisely choosing to remove these stigmatizing records.